marcust/jzenith/docs/JDBC_PLUGIN.md

 </dependency>
 ```

-The Postgres Plugin gives you
+The JDBC Plugin gives you
 * jOOQ
 * running with rxjava2-jdbc
 * Flyway for db setup and migration